vishalbasra/vishalbasra.github.io/_posts/2017-08-21-Linux-as-a-Domain-Member.md

 ## NSS
   -  NSS `Name Service Switch`

-      - In the standard linux library there are a set of routiines called resolvers because they answer queries.
+      - In the most of the common standard linux libraries there are a set of routiines called resolvers because they answer queries.
       - The one's we are interested in are of the likes `getpwent() and getpwam()`
       - These will lookup a user account by name and then get the userID, home directory etc.
-      - These all consult a file called `/etc/sswitch.conf` and since these are the resolvers for user details, these all look for a directives called `passwd` mentioned like this :- `passwd: files nis winbind`
+      - These all consult a file called `/etc/nsswitch.conf` and since these are the resolvers for user details, these all look for a directives called `passwd` mentioned like this :- `passwd: files nis winbind` in the file
       - The names in the line above resolve directorly to library names, so
         - `files` means that the `libnss_iles` library will be used which points to the file `/etc/passwd`
         - `nis` means that the  `libnss_nis`  library will be used. `nis` used to be called yellow pages and might be thought of as a backend account information store